How to Calculate Amazon FBA Product Margins with Live COGS

 The Five Pillars of Accurate FBA SKU Profitability

-To build a reliable profitability engine alongside NetSuite, you must automate the tracking of five distinct data layers:
+To build an accurate profitability engine, you must automate the tracking of five distinct operational data layers:

 1. Accurate Sales & Revenue Recognition